llprecasting/recastingCodes/DisappearingTracks/ATLAS-SUSY-2018-19/README.md

 ## Validation

-More information about validation can be found in the [validation](./validation/) folder and in the [recast note](https://arxiv.org/pdf/2412.13976).
+More information about validation can be found in the [validation](./validation/) folder.